 FICTIONAL CHARACTERS

-An author may use fictional characters that may be widely published.
+An author may use fictional characters which may be widely published.
 The author is under no duty to prevent the possibility that someone may identify with the fictional characters.
 However, a disclaimer in a fictional work may be a relevant factor in determining the defamatory nature of the work.
 The disclaimer is not a determining factor, and the work may still be considered defamatory if other factors are present.
 Nonetheless, an example of a disclaimer should state that any resemblance of a fictional character to an actual persons is purely coincidental

 When a person attempts to show resemblances or similarities of the supposedly fictional character, the test is whether a third party recipient could reasonably believe that the character is a portrayal of the plaintiff.
 The jury must make a comparison between the plaintiff’s characteristics and that of the fictionalized character.